Frequently Asked Questions

 built-in AI model works on any Mac.

 What sizes does the built-in AI model come in?
+Which one should I pick?

 running locally via llama.cpp in GGUF format (Q4_K_M quantization):